ITCC200 - Application Software Integration

 Course Code: ITCC200 Course ID: 4537 Credit Hours: 3 Level: Undergraduate

 This course is a study of the applicable skills and technology essential to application software integration.
 Students will explore the principles, practices, features, and functions of application software processing in the Microsoft Office Suite.
 The course will be taught with a mixture of analytical methods and practical exercises.
 Students will use Microsoft Word, Excel, PowerPoint, Outlook, and Access to create and format documents; build databases and spreadsheets; and design in Outlook and Access to create and format documents; build databases and spreadsheets; and design and publish advertising and marketing documents on customized Websites through the use of hypothetical and real-world scenarios and problems.
 The course will allow students to experience a more comprehensive understanding of commonly used applications software and how they integrate to provide solutions.
 Students may access MS Office 365 Suite via their MyCampus account for FREE in the classroom.
 Microsoft Office 365 is free to students and faculty.
-Note: MS Access is for the Windows operating system only.
+The Office 365 suite is available to students for FREE using Apple and Windows computers.
+However, the Access program in Microsoft Office 365 suite cannot be purchased or used on Macintosh computers—MS ACCESS is for the Windows operating system only.

 |Registration Dates||Course Dates||Session||Weeks|